-COMMISSION ACTIVITY IN 2008
+COMMISSION ACTIVITY IN 2009

-At the close of 2008, there were 521 judicial positions subject to the Commission's jurisdiction.
+At the close of 2009, there were 526 judicial positions subject to the Commission's jurisdiction.

 Justices of the Supreme Court 7

 Judges of the Court of Appeals 13

-District Court Judges 165
+District Court Judges 167

-District Magistrate Judges 79
+District Court Judges District Magistrate Judges 79

-Municipal Judges 257
+Municipal Judges 260

+The Paragraph

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
-The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
-Judge is defined as: 'Any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, and Municipal Court Judges.
-Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
-2008 Kan.
+The Application Section which prefaces the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
+Judge is defined as: any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, Senior Judges, Retired Judges who accepted judicial assignments, and Municipal Court Judges."
+Application I.(B) (2009 Kan.
 Ct.
 R. Annot.
-673-674.
+668).
+"The term 'judge' also includes Masters, Referees, Judicial Hearing Officers, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
+Application I.(C).
+"The term 'judge' also includes a judicial candidate."
+Application I.(D).
 No attempt has been made in this report to enumerate those individuals.

-In 2008, the Commission received 396 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
-Of those individuals, 305 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-A complaint form is also available on the Commission's web site. www.kscourts.org A total of 222 complaints were received in 2008.
-Of those complaints, 40 were eventually docketed.
+In 2009, the Commission received 394 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
+Of those individuals, 315 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+A complaint form is also available on the Commission's web site. www.kscourts.org A total of 193 complaints were received in 2009.
+Of those complaints, 29 were eventually docketed.
 For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 11 and 12.
 See Figure 1 for a five-year summary.